squatconf/talks/README.md

 All talks are welcome, but we are _not_ here to promote "how we X helped the company Y to become the biggest in Z".
-We are here to have some good conversations about existing technologies, with an emphasis on ones that free our minds.
+We are here to have some good conversations about existing technologies, with an emphasis on those that free our minds.

 When proposing a talk, please let us know if you can afford the price of your